- Book a Visit

 Photo credit: Kate Stanworth

-We’re working with our garden owners to bring you virtual visits to their gardens.
-From stately acres to town and village gardens we’re working hard to ensure that the garden gates are virtually open in these difficult times.
-So do enjoy the short films and consider making a donation which will help us to continue supporting our nursing and health beneficiaries.
+Throughout the lockdown period we worked with our garden owners to bring you virtual visits to their gardens.
+From stately acres to town and village gardens we have created in excess of 150 virtual garden visits for you to enjoy.
+So please do delve into these short films and consider making a donation which will help us to continue supporting our nursing and health beneficiaries.

 The National Garden Scheme was founded over 90 years ago by the Queen’s Nursing Institute, to fund district nurses and it has funded nursing and health charities ever since.
 Those on the front line right now include the Queen’s Nursing Institute, Macmillan Cancer Support, Marie Curie and Hospice UK.